pydicom/dicom-validator/README.md

 ```

 *Note:* No guarantees are given for the correctness of the results.
 This is
-pre-alpha software and mostly thought as a proof of concept.
+alpha-stage software and mostly thought as a proof of concept.